marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/isiostateor.rst

 IS_IOSTAT_EOR --- Test for end-of-record value
 **********************************************

-.. index:: IS_IOSTAT_EOR

-.. index:: IOSTAT, end of record
+.. index:: IS_IOSTAT_EOR, IOSTAT, end of record

 .. function:: IS_IOSTAT_EOR(I)